theunicornguild/can-you-remember/05_behaviour/01_random_cards.md

 ### How to randomize cards ?

-Create a file called `utils.js` which is a javascript file that will contain any functions we will need to use to create the following behaviour
+Create a file called `utils.js` which is a javascript file that will contain any functions we will need to use to create the following behavior

 In your `utils.js` file place the following code: